 If you are repurposing an existing device for use in the stack, verify the device configuration.
-Learn more.
+Learn more on page 62.

 Create the stack configuration

 Create the stack configuration to specify the devices that are connected to the stacking bus and the Devices options.